Is PURL Wax Any Good?

 That said, Hertel Super Hot Sauce still takes the edge for me.
 It performs better in warmer, slushier snow and extreme colds.
 Its temp range (6°F to 52°F) really does hold up across almost any condition you’ll run into.
 Plus, the block itself is softer, melts faster and scrapes off way easier.

-If I had to choose one wax to stash in my tuning kit year-round, it’d still be Hot Sauce.
+If I had to choose one wax year-round, it’d still be Hot Sauce.
 PURL’s a close second though, especially if you’re looking to support a smaller brand or just want something a little more low-key.

 Comparison Table